voxdraco/Valheim-project/README.md

 RUN apt-get update
 ```

-We need to add an answer to the debconf datatbase with answers.
+We need to add an answer to the debconf database with answers.
 The purpose of this, is that some packages require more then a YES or NO answer when they are being installed. steamcmd is such a package.
 An "I AGREE" answer needs to be given and the licence needs to be skipped to the next page, this will ensure that this is done properly when the package is installed.

 ```
 RUN echo steam steam/question select "I AGREE" | debconf-set-selections